nii-yamagishilab/AntiDeepfake/README.md

     --lr 1e-6 \
     --use_da True      # Enable RawBoost data augmentation
 ```
+Configuration YAML files are named after the model they correspond to.
 Training logs and checkpoints will be saved under `/base_path/Log/exps/exp_mms_300m_my_job`.
-Evaluation results with the best validation model will be stored in the same folder with the name `evaluation_score.csv`.
+If this exp folder already exists, the script will try to resume training from the last saved checkpoint.
+Evaluation results with the best validation model will be stored in the same folder with name `evaluation_score.csv`.

-You can use the following script for multi-GPU training:
+For multi-GPU training, please use:
 ```
 torchrun --nnodes=1 --nproc-per-node=NUM_GPU main.py hparams/<MODEL>.yaml
 ```